Here are the 5 Top Jobs That Use Sign Language Every Day

 4. Communication Support Worker:

-CSWs can also be employed in offices where there are deaf employees.
-In this instance, a CSW would help with communication between staff members e.g. at staff training sessions.
+A Communication Support Worker can also be employed in offices where there are deaf employees.
+In this instance, a CSW would help with interactions between staff members and provide support when needed e.g. at staff training sessions.

 5. Social worker for the deaf:

 In some areas of the UK, there is a large Deaf community.
 Some councils, particularly in larger cities such as London, employ social workers to work with sign language users.
-Being able to sign is vital for communicating directly with Deaf service users.
+Being able to use British sign is vital for communicating directly with native sign language service users.
 Social workers for the Deaf will carry out the same duties as other social workers but have specialist knowledge of working with a linguistic minority.

 what jobs can I do with BSL Level 2?

-A BSL Level 1 certificate from an Ofqual regulated awarding body such as Signature or iBSL is the equivalent to grades D, E, F and G in a GCSE.
+A BSL Level 1 certificate from an Ofqual regulated awarding body such as Signature or iBSL is the equivalent to grades 1 – 3 in a GCSE.

-BSL Level 2 (from Signature or iBSL) is the GCSE equivalent of grades A* – C. BSL Level 3 is the equivalent of an A-Level and BSL Level 6 is the equivalent to a degree.
+BSL Level 2 (from Signature or iBSL) is the GCSE equivalent of grades 9 – 4 (what used to be grades A* – C).
+BSL Level 3 is the equivalent of an A-Level and BSL Level 6 is the equivalent to a degree.

 Looking for a BSL Level 2 course?
-We offer online and classroom-based BSL level 2 courses
+We recommend regulated online and classroom-based BSL level 2 courses.

 What jobs can I do with BSL Level 3?

 As mentioned above, BSL Level 3 is the equivalent to an A-Level.
 Level 3 does not equip you for working between English and BSL, although many do as Communication Support Workers.
 BSL Level 3 is useful for other jobs where you regularly meet sign language users.
-For example, advice services such as CAB sometimes hire specialist advisors for the Deaf Community.
+For example, advice services such as the Citizens Advice Bureau sometimes hire specialist advisors for the Deaf Community.
+These type of vacancies are often advertised on specialist charity job sites.

 Working with Deaf people: